-Open Space Program History
+Open Space Program History and Facts

 In 1985, when development pressures were increasing, Westminster passed its first open space sales tax, making Westminster the second city in Colorado, after Boulder, to establish an open space program funded by municipal sales tax.